Bradley Whitford Calls out Eric Trump for the Money He 'Stole' From Cancer Charity

 You stole money from a cancer charity. https://t.co/AiBQvBJXqL— Bradley Whitford (@BradleyWhitford) September 8, 2020

 "It's a great question — it's one that I've been asked before — and I'm not really sure," he said.
 "I think there is something about that innocence that has always affected me."
-He's visited a number of hospitals over the years and settled on donating to St. Jude which is the best-known pediatric cancer center.
+He's visited several hospitals over the years and settled on donating to St. Jude, which is the best-known pediatric cancer center.